BestTimesToVisit.com Logo

 packing

-Pack layers, no matter the season, as Swiss weather can change rapidly, especially in the mountains.
-Think breathable base layers, a fleece or insulating mid-layer, and a waterproof/windproof outer shell – you'll be much more comfortable hiking or exploring.
+Pack layers, no matter the season!
+Swiss weather can change rapidly, especially in the mountains.
+Think breathable base layers, a fleece or insulating mid-layer, and a waterproof and windproof outer shell.
+Even in summer, a chilly evening or unexpected rain shower can make you grateful for that extra layer.

 food

-Don't leave without trying a traditional fondue or raclette, but be aware that these are often communal dishes meant for sharing.
-Order a smaller portion if you're solo or with just one other person, and be prepared for a rich, hearty meal – it's an experience!
+Don't leave without trying fondue or raclette, but be aware that these are often communal dishes meant for sharing.
+If you're dining solo or in a small group, ask your server if smaller portions are available or if it's a dish best enjoyed with more people.

 safety

 Tap water in Switzerland is exceptionally pure and safe to drink everywhere, from public fountains to hotel rooms.
-Carry a reusable water bottle and refill it often; it's not only eco-friendly but will save you money and keep you hydrated on the go.
+Carry a reusable water bottle and refill it often – it's good for your wallet and the environment, and you'll find plenty of opportunities to do so, especially in the Alps.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.